-Wishing us all a week of good change, no boxes, and amazing shoes!
+Wishing us all a week of crossing off bucket lists and amazing shoes!
 XO RA